coruscateor/gtk_estate/README.md

 </br>

-In the above example an adw Application is constructed then ApplicationState is instantiated and passed a reference to the Application (a clone of which will become part of its state).
-An ApplicationState object must implement ApplicationStateContainer, likewise widget state container objects (including windows) must implement WidgetStateContainer (see examples).
+In the above example an adw::Application is constructed then ApplicationState is instantiated and passed a reference to the Application (a clone of which will become part of its state).
+An ApplicationState object must implement ApplicationStateContainer, likewise widget state container objects (including windows) must implement WidgetStateContainer (see [example applications](#example-applications)).

 StateContainers is a single-threaded singleton which should only contain state which deals with UI and inter-thread-communication related tasks probably using a crate like [act_rs](https://crates.io/crates/act_rs) for the latter.